Bio-Acc/Chorus/README.md

 | --band-width      | The bandwidth in banded smith-waterman.
 The larger the value, the more sensitive the result.                                    | 8      |
 | --must-include    | Requires the ref sequence must match a regular expression n times. (e.g. --must-include "R[A-Z]{4,7}H" 2)   | No limit  |

+## More installation methods

+### docker

+We offer Docker services for Chorus.
+For more information, please visit our Docker Hub page at [bioacc/chorus](https://hub.docker.com/r/bioacc/chorus).

 ## Manuscript Reproduction Scripts: "Rapid Multiple Protein Sequence Search by Parallel and Heterogeneous Computation"

-This repository contains the source code for the manuscript titled "Rapid Multiple Protein Sequence Search by Parallel and Heterogeneous Computation."

 If you want to reproduce the experimental results in the manuscript. please visit: [Chorus Reproduction Scripts](https://github.com/FanxwGit/Chorus-Reproduction-Scripts).